Billuc/htmx-express/BLOG.md

 - A very simple framework being easy to understand
 - No hidden or unintuitive features
 - Separation into components
-- No template files, templates in the component files
+- No separate template files, templates in the component files
+- Easy-to-write and understand templates (via string interpolation)
 - Ability to write styles and/or scripts alongside the HTML
-- No Node.JS
 - Static file serving
 - Automatic routing